dampcardboard/ross_02/wiki/timeline.md

 Excerpts from Anemone's journals, pieced together to form a rough timeline of the campaign.
 Here's [how Eberron's calendar corresponds to Earth's](https://sagas-of-eberron.obsidianportal.com/wikis/eberron-calendar).

-In-game time elapsed: almost four months!
+In-game time elapsed: almost five months!

 ### 994 YK